-- Promotion of child safety always. - Assist with the identification and assessment of risk of child abuse in their area. - Ensure as far as is reasonably practicable that employees that reasonable steps to detect and prevent child abuse. - Report any inappropriate behaviour or suspected abusive activities. - > Promotion of the cultural safety, participation and empowerment of Aboriginal children and Young People. - Familiarise themselves with relevant laws, codes of conducts, this policy and procedures in relation to child safety. - Comply with any additional reporting requirements that may be specific to their role, for example, mandatory reporting.
+- Promotion of child safety always. - > Assist with the identification and assessment of risk of child abuse in their area. - > Ensure as far as is reasonably practicable that employees that reasonable steps to detect and prevent child abuse. - Report any inappropriate behaviour or suspected abusive activities. - > Promotion of the cultural safety, participation and empowerment of Aboriginal children and Young People. - > Familiarise themselves with relevant laws, codes of conducts, this policy and procedures in relation to child safety. - Comply with any additional reporting requirements that may be specific to their role, for example, mandatory reporting.

-Members and guests: Act in a manner that aligns with the Child Safe Standards taking all reasonable steps to protect children from abuse.
+Members, guests, contractors, visitors, suppliers and user groups: Act in a manner that aligns with the Child Safe Standards taking all reasonable steps to protect children from abuse.